Sam1224/Take-Away-AS-Test/README.md

             - Inspired by my lecturer, I riched the functionality of this project by adding 2 endpoints:
                 - Get the top three/bottom three menu options for a seller.
                 - Get a user's top three favorite menu options from a seller or from all sellers.
+        - CI/CD:
+            - Use Gitlab to add CI/CD features.